jakubhalik/mern-submit-form/README.md

 MERN submit form where you can type data in an input and submit them from localhost:3000 on the Frontend to a MongoDB database and the server on localhost:27017
 <h2><a href="https://mernsubmitform.github.io/">The website</a></h2><p>This is here just for the look on the visual side, it will throw errors, because code is configured to localhosts</p>

+The app is built using MongoDB, Express.js, React.js, and Node.js (MERN stack).

+In the "models" folder, there is a file named "SubmitForm.js" which contains the Mongoose schema for the submit form data.
+The schema includes fields for the user's name, email, enquiry, and date.

+In the "routes" folder, there is a file named "submitForm.js" which contains the Express routes for the app.
+The file exports two routes: one for getting all submit form data and one for saving new submit form data.

+The GET route is used to retrieve all the submit form data from the MongoDB database.
+It uses the Mongoose "find()" method to query the database and return all the documents in the "submitForm" collection.

+The POST route is used to save new submit form data to the MongoDB database.
+It uses the Mongoose "save()" method to insert the new data as a document in the "submitForm" collection.

+In the "client" folder, there is a React.js app which allows user to submit form data.
+It sends a post request to the server with the form data as the request body.

+The server listens to the post request, and save the form data to the MongoDB and returns a success message.

+The client then displays the success message to the user.

+The app uses axios library for making HTTP requests.

+The app uses Mongoose, a MongoDB object modelling tool, to interact with the MongoDB database.

+The app uses morgan, a HTTP request logger middleware for node.js, for logging the HTTP requests.

+The app uses "cors" middleware for handling cross-origin resource sharing.

+The app uses "body-parser" middleware for parsing incoming request bodies in a middleware before your handlers, available under the req.body property.

+The app uses "path" module, a built-in Node.js module, for handling file paths.

+The app uses "webpack" to bundle all the client side code.

+The app uses "node-sass" and "sass-loader" for handling sass files.

+The app uses "react-scripts" for creating a react app.

+The client folder contains a "package.json" file, which lists all the dependencies for the React app.

+The server folder contains a "package.json" file, which lists all the dependencies for the server-side app.

+To run the app, first start the MongoDB server, then start the Node.js server, and finally start the React app.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).